 Numerous strategies have been formulated to minimise/ suppress the spoilage in lipid-based foods.
 The efficacy of these methods varies depending on the nature and compositional characteristics of food products.
 For example, oxidation may be inhibited by removal of oxygen from food by means of packaging methods (using a vacuum or incorporating glucose oxidase), or by addition of antioxidants to food products.

 Antioxidants, such as polyphenolic compounds, have potential to exhibit bioactivity and their presence in foods helps (i) extend shelf life and increase stability, and (ii) promote nutritional and health benefits.
 The protective function of antioxidants is attributed to their ability to scavenge free radicals, e.g., via chelating metal ions and donating hydrogen atoms to free radicals, hence enabling stabilisation of radicals via the progress of de-localisation of electron within the ring structure.

-In view of the susceptibility/limited bioavailability of endogenous antioxidants, incorporation of exogenous antioxidants is commonly involved in various food processing to facilitate stabilisation of the final product.
-At present, in place of synthetic antioxidants, due to their possible risk factors, naturally occurring antioxidants are increasingly used in food manufacturing as potentially safer and less expensive alternatives.
+Because of the susceptibility/limited bioavailability of endogenous antioxidants, the incorporation of exogenous antioxidants in various food processing has been viewed as an efficient method to promote antioxidant activity and stability of the final product.
+At present, in place of synthetic antioxidants, due to their possible risk factors, naturally occurring antioxidants are progressively used in food manufacturing as potentially safer and less expensive alternatives.